hpc/charliecloud/doc/dev.rst

 .. note::

-   We’re interested in and will consider all good-faith contributions.
-While it does make things easier and faster if you follow the guidelines here, they are not required.
+   We are interested in and will consider all good-faith contributions.
+While it does make things easier and faster if you follow the guidelines here, *they are not required*.
 We’ll either clean it up for you or walk you through any necessary changes.

 Workflow